 Sift together the cake flour and ½ cup of the sugar.
 Set this aside.

-In your very clean glass or metal bowl, add the egg whites and the salt.
+In a very clean large bowl, add the egg whites and the salt.
 Mix on low speed with the mixer until foamy, then increase the speed to medium-high.
 Once the whites just pass the foamy stage and start to become “fluffy,” add the cream of tartar and the vanilla.

 Turn the speed to high and beat until medium peaks form.

 Now for the fun part: folding!